Carnival Encarnacion in Paraguay! Don’t forget your snow spray and sunglasses

 Quadruple the Population

-Admittedly the city population will quadruple during this period so you may want to book ahead but we still managed to find good accommodation on the day and for a fare price.
+Admittedly the city population will quadruple during this period so you may want to book ahead but we still managed to find good accommodation on the day and for a fair price.

 As for the parade itself, were the floats and the dancers as impressive as those in Rio?
 No, not at all, but to be honest after viewing the same sort of thing and listening to a single song being played over and over by each and every band to accompany each and every group over a period of 4 hours do you really care?